epfl-ada/ada-2022-project-dataverse/README.md

 Q1.
 What is our data and how are the movies connected to books?

 Q2.
-What are the most representative words used in films by different categories and countries?
+Can we predict the movie review score based on our data ?

 Q3.
-Can we predict the movie review score based on our data ?
+What are the most representative words in movies and book-based movies ?

-Q5.
-Are movies based on books preferred than those that are not?
-And do movies are less appreciated than their books counterparts?
+Q4.
+Do movies are less appreciated than their books counterparts?

 ## Additional datasets
 - Wikidata